Information About Solar Water Heating

 Solar water heating systems collect the heat from the sun with the use of solar collectors.
 Collectors are generally fitted to the roof (pitched or flat), where they receive the most sunlight.
 They can also be mounted at ground level or even on a south facing wall, but the best option will always be the location where the collectors are most exposed to the sun.
 An immersion heater or a boiler can be used as an additional option to increase the temperature of the water when necessary.

-There are two types of solar thermal collectors, which mainly differ on their aesthetics but have a very similar performance: flat plate collectors and evacuated tubes.The first type consists of panels with a flat glazing which are mounted on a roof and the evacuated tubes consist of several “vacuum tubes” fixed into a manifold mounted onto a roof.
+There are two types of solar thermal collectors, which mainly differ on their aesthetics but have a very similar performance: flat plate collectors and evacuated tubes.The first type consists of hot water solar panels with a flat glazing which are mounted on a roof and the evacuated tubes consist of several “vacuum tubes” fixed into a manifold mounted onto a roof.

 Apart from the collector, you need to route highly insulated pipes from the collectors to a hot water cylinder (either existent, or a new one).
 Cold water from the bottom of this cylinder is then pumped through the collector, which heats the water and then sends it to the top of the hot water store.